wix-incubator/octopus/start-modules-tasks/README.md

 ### modules.removeUnchanged()
 Removes modules from list returned ex. by `modules.load()` that were not changed after last `module.markBuilt`.

+### modules.removeGitUnchanged(refspec)
+Removes modules from list returned ex. by `modules.load()` that do not have changes when compared to `refspec` - branch or such.

+### modules.removeExtraneousDependencies()
+Removes dependencies in modules that are left after `removeUnchanged` or `removeGitUnchanged`.
+In some cases you might want for dependencies to stay (npm links) and in others you want them to be removed.

 ### module.markBuilt(module)
 Marks module as built.